Some terms used in linguistics, language studies, language teaching and SLA research.

 style: Style is used by Labov and others to refer to the dimension of formal to informal in language use.

-subtractive bilingualism: L2 learning that takes away from the learner’s capabilities.
+subtractive bilingualism : L2 learning that takes away from the learner’s capabilities.
 (Lambert).
-See additive bilingualism
+See ADDITIVE

-syllable: A sound structure usually consisting of a central vowel (V) such as /a:/, with one or more consonant (C) preceding or following it, such as /b/ or /k/ CV /ba:/ bar and VC /a:k/ ark.
+syllable: A sound structure usually consisting of a central VOWEL (V) such as /a:/, with one or more CONSONANTS (C) preceding or following it, such as /b/ or /k/ CV /ba:/ bar and VC /a:k/ ark.
 Languages vary in whether they permit only CV syllables or allow CVC syllables as well and in the combinations of C that may be used.
-See epenthesis
+See EPENTHESIS

 teachability hypothesis: ‘an L2 structure can be learnt from instruction only if the learner’s interlanguage is close to the point when this structure is acquired in the natural setting’ (Pienemann)

-transitional teaching: teaching that allows people to function in a majority language, without necessarily losing or devaluing the first language.
-See assimilationist teaching
+transitional teaching : teaching that allows people to function in a majority language, without necessarily losing or devaluing the first language.

 typography: 'the structuring and arranging of visual language' (Baines & Haslam, 2002, 1)